 - clamp your car or other vehicle and sell it to repay your fine

 - contact your employer and take money from your wages

 - arrange with the Department for Work and Pensions (DWP) to take money from your benefits

-Find more information on what could happen if you don't pay a court fine on the following websites:
+Find more information on what could happen if you do not pay a court fine on the following websites:

-What to do if you can't pay a court fine
+What to do if you cannot pay a court fine